 AI-Assisted Cross-System Operations Orchestration

-An example workflow for orchestrating cross-system operational work with AI planning, controlled execution, and human approvals.
+An example workflow for orchestrating cross-system operational work with AI planning, supervised browser control, and human approvals.

 The Challenge